Transforming Systems

 We address the structural barriers within systems that limit the freedom of all people to pursue their own sustainable development.

-Across all of our work, we ensure that we can measure and articulate our contribution to systems transformation, tracking how our programme and influencing impact positively on the six dimensions of:
+Across all of our work, we ensure that we can measure and articulate our contribution to systems transformation, tracking how our programme and influence impact positively on the six dimensions of:

 • Policies – government, institutional and organisational rules, regulations, and priorities.

-• Practices – activities of institutions, coalitions, networks.
+• Practices – activities of institutions, coalitions, and networks.

-• Resource flows – how money, people, knowledge, information, and other assets are distributed and allocated, alongside development of new inclusive markets.
+• Resource flows are how money, people, knowledge, information, and other assets are distributed and allocated, along with the development of new inclusive markets.

 • Relationships and connections – quality of connections and communications among actors in the system.